 - Sharks don’t produce milk to feed their young.

-- Sharks are cold-blooded (ectothermic) and cannot regulate their own body temperatures.
+- Most sharks are cold-blooded (ectothermic) and cannot regulate their own body temperatures.

 - Sharks don’t have lungs, and breathe using gills.

 - Sharks don’t have hair.
 Their bodies are covered in hard scales.